 The Hymn Society of Great Britain and Ireland Annual Conference – Canterbury

-Conference begins Tuesday 23rd July (Registration from 2.00 pm) and concludes with lunch Thursday 25th July.
-Accommodation is single with a few twin rooms available; all are en-suite.
+Conference began on Tuesday 23rd July (Registration from 2.00 pm) and concluded with lunch Thursday 25th July.
+Our Chaplain was Revd Adam Carlill.

-The Festival of Hymns will be in Canterbury Cathedral’s Western Crypt: Commentator, Janet Wotton; Organist, John A. W. Webber; Conductor, John Bell.
+The Festival of Hymns was in Canterbury Cathedral’s Western Crypt: Commentator, Janet Wotton; Organist, John A. W. Webber; Conductor, John Bell.

 The Crypt dates back to the 11th century and is the oldest part of the Cathedral.
 Its architectural style is very different from the rest of the Cathedral.
 Round arches, beautiful carved capital and decorated columns are typical of Romanesque (Norman) architecture.